Ppjose/everlifeai.github.io/docs/developer-resources/getting-started/dev-setup.md

 Lets call this top level directory `everlife-dev`.

 In this directory you unpack the Avatar Node files, into the `elife` directory.
-You can find packaged versions of Avatar Node releases in the [repository `everlife-node-releases`](https://github.com/everlifeai/everlife-node-releases).

-**Attention:** Before staring the avatar you need to set the environment variable `ELIFE_HOME` to point to the full path of the `everlife-dev`folder.
-Make sure this is always set when you are starting you development instance, since it controls where the `data` and `skills` folders are created/expected.
+These should be provided to you in a `-dev.tar.gz` pack.

 After setting up your `everlife-dev` directory and unpacking the Avatar into `everlife-dev/elife`

     cd elife

-And then start the Avatar for the first time to initialize the bundled skills etc., choosing the start script depending on which platform you are on:

-    # MacOS
-    export ELIFE_HOME=/Users/myuser/myprojects/everlife-dev
-    ./run-mac.sh

-,

-    # Linux
-    export ELIFE_HOME=/Users/myuser/myprojects/everlife-dev
-    ./run-linux.sh

-or

-    # Windows
-    set ELIFE_HOME=C:\Users\myuser\myprojects\everlife-dev
-    ./run-win.cmd

-After going through any additional steps you are prompted to perform the resulting directory structure will look like this (as of Avatar Node version 0.8).

-    everlife-dev
+And then start the Avatar:

+    npm start

-    ├── data        # Created when the Node is started the first time │   ├── __ssb
+    HOME/everlifeai/0/ # Created when the Node is started the first time ├── data
+    │   ├── __ssb
     │   ├── level.db
     │   └── stellar
+    ├── logs
+    ├── skills
+        └── # Any skills you install or develop will be placed here

+    everlife-dev
     ├── elife       # Unpackaged from the Node release │   ├── arch
     │   ├── helpers